 To participate in an EX Raid, you need to acquire an EX Raid Pass.
 EX Raid Passes are generally awarded once per week to qualifying players.
 Think of it as a lottery, and your activity at Gyms determines your chances of entering.
 However, there’s a bit of randomness to the entire ordeal.

 Here’s how you can increase your chances of receiving an EX Raid Pass:

 - Have a high tier Gym Badge for a qualifying Gym

 - Complete as many Raids as possible in the week before EX Raid Passes are distributed

 - Complete Raids at Gyms which have hosted EX Raid Battles in the past

 Weather’s effect on Raid Bosses

-It’s important to note that the difficulty of Raid Pokémon will be dynamically adjusted by the current weather.
-This generally affects Pokémon types and move types similarly to how it works in main series Pokémon games.
-For example, Fire type moves will do more damage if it’s sunny out.
+It’s important to note the current weather can dynamically adjust the difficulty of Raid Pokémon.
+For example, Fire-type moves will do more damage if it’s sunny out.

-Additionally, if a Raid Pokémon has an affinity for the current weather, it will have higher CP and be a generally more difficult opponent.
-Weather can also have a negative effect on a Pokémon, making the battle slightly easier.
-If you manage to defeat a weather-boosted Raid Pokémon, you’ll receive bonus Stardust and, if caught, the Pokémon will be higher level and have higher CP than usual.
-You can check out a Raid Pokemon's weather-boosted CP in the infographic above.
+Additionally, if a Raid Pokémon has an affinity for the current weather, it will have higher CP and is a more challenging opponent.
+Weather can also harm a Pokémon’s effectiveness, making the battle slightly easier for you.
+If you manage to defeat a weather-boosted Raid Pokémon, you receive bonus Stardust, and, if caught, the Pokémon has a higher level and comes with a higher CP than normal.